-Online college allows you to attend your courses remotely and earn a reputable degree from the comfort of your own residence, coffee shop, or local library.
-But as an undocumented student, finding the right online college can offer a few additional advantages that are worth considering, including:
+Online college allows you to attend courses remotely and earn a reputable degree from the comfort of your own residence or the local coffee shop or library.
+For an undocumented student, finding the right online college can offer a few additional advantages that are worth considering, including:

-These unique qualities make online college an attractive avenue for undocumented students facing any combination of legal, practical, and financial challenges.
-With shifting laws and policies presenting an increasingly uncertain outlook for undocumented students, the ability to attend an online college from anywhere in the United States is becoming an ever-more appealing option.
+These unique qualities make online college an attractive avenue for undocumented students facing legal, practical, and financial challenges.
+With shifting laws and policies presenting an increasingly uncertain outlook for undocumented students pursing higher education, online college can be a safe, cost-effective option.

-And because the cost of college will most definitely be a factor if you aren’t eligible for federal financial aid, check out The 50 Most Affordable Online Colleges for Bachelor’s Degrees.
+And because the cost of college is always a factor, check out the Most Affordable Online Colleges for Bachelor’s Degrees.

 Unique Online Opportunities

-Because many undocumented students lack access to federal financial aid and in-state tuition discounts, finding affordable ways to earn a quality education and degree can be challenging.
-A number of tuition-free online schools have emerged to help you confront this challenge.
-While tuition-free schools may not necessarily be entirely free of charge, the tuition itself is free.
-This means that other fees and expenses can be funded at a lower cost, creating greater access for students with financial and practical challenges
+Because undocumented students usually lack access to federal financial aid — and sometimes in-state tuition discounts, too — finding affordable ways to pursue a degree can be challenging.
+Luckily, there are a number of online schools that offer tuition-free programs.
+These schools are usually not entirely free of charge, but the tuition itself is free.
+This means that students still pay other fees and expenses, but the overall cost is lower, creating greater access for students with financial and practical challenges

 Innovative Online Models

 Modern States oversees a program called Freshman Year for Free, in which students can choose tuition-free online courses from a catalog of more than 40 core college first-year subjects.
-Participating professors from leading universities instruct in courses that qualify for traditional academic credits at over 2,900 colleges and universities.
-This is an excellent point of entry for undocumented students who are looking to get a foot in the academic door.
-And because Modern States gives you access to valid college credits, this program could put you in a good position to transfer to a two- or four-year program when ready.
+Participating professors from leading universities instruct courses that qualify student to take CLEP exams and earn traditional academic credits accepted by over 2,900 colleges and universities.
+This is an excellent point of entry for undocumented students looking to get a foot in the academic door.
+Credits earned through this program could put you in a good position to transfer into a two- or four-year program down the line.

-MOOCs are an option if you’re greatest priority is to gain subject-specific education that you may be able to apply in a practical, professional or complimentary educational setting.
-MOOCs may be offered by a wide spectrum of institutions, from exclusively online colleges and traditional universities to private companies and consumer research groups.
-In most cases, you may earn a certification, but you will rarely earn academic credits without already being enrolled in the university sponsoring your course.
+If your greatest priority is to gain a subject-specific education that you can apply in a practical, professional, or complimentary educational setting, MOOCs can meet your needs.
+MOOCs are offered by a wide spectrum of institutions, from exclusively online colleges and traditional universities to private companies and consumer research groups.
+In most cases, you can earn a certification, though you will rarely earn academic credits without already being enrolled in the university sponsoring your course.
 This also means that MOOCs are not a direct route to a degree.

 However, MOOCs are a great way to access instruction, materials, and a community of other learners in an area of that interests you.
 MOOCs are usually loosely organized and self-paced, which means you’ll be in control of your level of involvement.
-But for either a nominal fee or no cost at all, you will have a chance to learn a subject or subjects in greater detail.
-This could have practical applications in preparing for further education, a job, or a career.
-And the best part of MOOCs is that you usually have almost nothing to lose by checking one out!
+For either a nominal fee or no cost at all, you will have a chance to learn skills or subjects that could have practical applications during your education, in a job, or for a career.

-Community College is another great and affordable option for undocumented students.
-Community Colleges are public two-year institutions, typically conferring associate degrees and often ranking among the most affordable ways to access a college degree.
-An associate degree can be a point of entry into a wide range of careers or it could be a cost-effective way to accumulate credits before transferring to a four-year college and earning a bachelor’s degree.
+Community college is another affordable option for undocumented students.
+Community colleges are public two-year institutions, typically conferring associate degrees and often ranking among the most affordable ways to access a college education.
+An associate degree can be a point of entry into a wide range of careers or a cost-effective way to accumulate credits before transferring to a four-year college to earn a bachelor’s degree.

-For a look at your options, check out The 50 Best Community Colleges in the United States.
+For a closer look at your options, check out the Best Community Colleges in the United States.